moliver28/research-handbook/content/handbook/support/license-and-renewals/workflows/working_with_sales.md

 3. When Sales confirms contact with the customer (same as Named Account Owner)
 4. Escalation procedure (same as Named Account Owner)

 ## Determining whether to pass or NOT pass to Sales
 *Summary*: Deciding whether to pass a customer inquiry to Sales depends on the complexity of the request and whether it requires Sales' expertise.
 Generally, pass to Sales for complex purchasing scenarios, but handle simpler inquiries and self-service options within Support.

-### DO NOT pass to Sales:
+### DO NOT pass to Sales

 1. Plan Upgrades
     - *Responsibility*: Guide customers to use the upgrade button in the customer portal for SaaS or self-managed plan upgrades.